rasprague/eyesey-piboy/README.md

 ```
 cp eyesy-raspi-example.sh /home/pi/RetroPie/roms/eyesy/eyesy-ucontrol.sh
 ```
-if you're on a plaing old Raspberry Pi
+if you're on a plain old Raspberry Pi

 - now edit your script
 ```
 nano /home/pi/RetroPie/roms/eyesy/eyesy-ucontrol.sh
 ```
 - replace the DEVICE value with your harware's name, in this example "default:CARD=CODEC"
-- replace the RATE value with the bitrate your hardware supports (usuall 44100 or 48000)
+- replace the RATE value with the bitrate your hardware supports (usually 44100 or 48000)
 - OPTIONAL set DOUBLEBUF=0 if Eyesy crashes (e.g. segmentation faults) on your particular hardware setup
 - save and quit